pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrcomponent.md

 # `UxrComponent`

+## Common parent

 All components in UltimateXR originate from one of the core components shown in the [Class Diagram](/docs/programming-guide/architecture-class-diagram), all of which inherit from `UxrComponent`.

-Having `UxrComponent` as the root class for all components in the framework helps consolidating core functionalities like unique identifiers, synchronization mechanisms, and state management.
+Having `UxrComponent` as a common parent for all components in the framework helps consolidating core functionalities like unique identifiers, synchronization mechanisms, and state management.
 It also simplifies future expansion by providing a common source where new functionality can be added.

 We also encourage users to inherit from `UxrComponent`, or any of the core components, instead of `MonoBehaviour` to benefit from all the capabilities it provides.